jxsvoboda/sycek/README.md

 ---------------
 These are notes on maintaining Sycek code base.

-The regression tests (`test/*/*-in.c`) are split into three groups, good, bad and ugly.
+The ccheck regression tests (`test/ccheck/*/*-in.c`) are split into three groups, good, bad and ugly.
 Good tests should result in a clean run of ccheck with no output (i.e. no error and no issues found).
-Bad tests should result in a fatal error and a specific error message (`test/bad/*-err.txt`) printed to standard error output.
-Ugly tests should result in ccheck finding specific issues (`test/ugly/*-out.txt`) and if ccheck run with `--fix`, it should transform the source code to look like `test/ugly/*-fixed.c`).
+Bad tests should result in a fatal error and a specific error message (`test/ccheck/bad/*-err.txt`) printed to standard error output.
+Ugly tests should result in ccheck finding specific issues (`test/ccheck/ugly/*-out.txt`) and if ccheck run with `--fix`, it should transform the source code to look like `test/ugly/*-fixed.c`).

+The syc regression tests (`test/syc/*/*.c`) are also split into three groups, good bad and ugly.
+Good tests should result in a clean compilation with no errors or warnings produced.
+Bad tests should result in a compilation error and a specific error message (`test/syc/bad/*.txt`) printed to standard error output.
+Ugly tests should result in successful compilation with specific warnings (`test/syc/ugly/*.txt`) printed to the standard error output.
+(NOTE: Good and ugly syc tests are not implemented yet.)

 After making any changes run `make test` command which runs a number of tests

  * Runs `ccheck` on the source code (self-test)
  * Runs `ccheck` internal unit tests (very sparse)
- * Runs `ccheck` on the regression tests in `test/` and check output
+ * Runs `ccheck` on the regression tests in `test/ccheck` and checks output
- * Runs `ccheck` under Valgrind on all tests in `test/` and verify that all memory blocks have been freed
+ * Runs `ccheck` under Valgrind on all tests in `test/` and verifies that all memory blocks have been freed
  * Runs `syc` internal unit tests
+ * Runs `syc` on the regression tests in `test/syc` and checks output

 Everything should finish successfully (exit code from `make` should be zero).